Trzciniec culture

-The Trzciniec culture is a Bronze-Age archaeological culture in East-Central Europe (c.
-1600 – 1200 BC).
-It is sometimes associated with the Komariv neighbouring culture, as the Trzciniec-Komariv culture.
+The Trzciniec culture is an Early and Middle Bronze Age (2400-1300 BC) archaeological culture in Central-Eastern Europe, mainly Poland and parts of Lithuania.
+The material culture similarity and overall chronological contemporaneity with Komarov (Ukraine) and Sośnica (Belarus) cultures resulted in the definition of the Trzciniec-Komaróv-Sośnica complex or, more recently, the Trzciniec Cultural Circle.

+In Poland, the archaeological sites of the Trzciniec culture are found in Central, Southern, and Eastern Poland (Kuyavia, Lesser Poland, Mazovia, Podlachia, and Lublin Upland).

 History

+Trzciniec culture was first identified by Włodzimierz Antoniewicz, who named it "band pottery culture".

+The term "Trzciniec culture" from the eponymous site Trzciniec near Opole Lubelskie was introduced by Józef Kostrzewski in 1930.

+The first complete monograph of the Trzciniec culture was written by Aleksander Gardawski.

-The Trzciniec culture developed from three Corded Ware-related cultures: Mierzanowice, Strzyżów and Iwno.
+From a cultural-historical perspective, the origins of the Trzciniec culture are associated with three Corded Ware-related cultures: Mierzanowice, Strzyżów and Iwno.

-The areal of the Trzciniec culture corresponds to parts of today's Poland (including Kujawy, Małopolska, Mazowsze, South Podlasie) and western Ukraine.

-The Trzciniec culture was succeeded by the Lusatian culture, which developed around Łódź.
+In general, the Trzciniec culture was succeeded by the Lusatian culture.

 Characteristics

 The best known settlements of the Trzciniec culture were in Złota Pińczowska, Więcławice Świętokrzyskie, Goszyce, and west Bondyrz, close to the kurgans of Guciów.
 Some of these sites include important treasures containing materials such as ornamental gold and silver like in Stawiszyce and Rawa Mazowiecka.

-Inhumation and cremation in a flat grave were important features of Trzciniec culture.
+Burial rite of the Trzciniec culture is characterized by regional preferences in using inhumation and cremation.
 Cases of inhumation were discovered in Wolica Nowa, in the form of kurgans.
 Evidence of kurgan inhumation have been found at Łubna-Jakusy, whereas kurgan cremation has been found at Guciów.

 There is evidence for the use of chariots by the Trzciniec culture.

+A decorated bronze diadem with a central solar cross motif from Dratów in Poland, belonging to the Trzciniec culture, is a unique find from central Europe in this period.